ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/using-istio-for-service-mesh.md

 kubectl get pods -n test
 ```

-Since the label was applied after the pod was created, istio won't inject the sidecar in the existing pod.
+Since the label was applied after the pod was created, Istio won't inject the sidecar in the existing pod.

 ### Step 4: Delete and Recreate Pod

-Delete the pod and recreate it to see if istio injects the sidecar proxies:
+Delete the pod and recreate it to see if Istio injects the sidecar proxies:

 ```
 # Delete pod